 The "newly-found" above maps suggest for me that the Bible's statement that the "sea returned to its strength in the morning" is recalling a tidal event.
 Several years ago the notion of a tidal action had led me to consider the early Christian traditions of the shoals at the head of the Gulf of Suez near Roman Clysma as the site of the crossing of the sea by Israel.
 However, I gave up that notion upon accepting that Succoth was most likely Egyptian Tjeku associated with a site in Wadi Tumilat, perhaps Tell er-Retabeh which has a Ramesside fortress.
 Etham would then be either Wadi Tumilat or Lake Timsah.
 The distance from Etham/Timsah was 60 miles, a three day journey if traveling on foot at a pace of 20 miles a day (which, by the way, is the daily pace for camel caravans), too great a distance to Yam Suph and the Gulf of Suez and Clysma in _one_ day's journey.
 I now suspect the three days crossing of the wilderness of Shur or Etham may be the distance from the area between Timsah and Ballah to the Sinai and Bir el-Murr (Marah?) near Ayun Musa (Elim?).

 Special Note (30 Dec.
 2009): I realize now I am in error in seeking a "tidal flow" as the cause of the Red Sea's opening!
 The Bible says a strong wind blowing from the east parted the waters.
 This phenomenon is called wind set-down.
-In January of 1882 a British General noted a gale forece east wind blew away Lake Menzaleh's water exposing its bottom for a distance of 7 miles just SW of Port Said.
+In January of 1882 a British General, Sir Alexander Tulloch, noted a gale forece east wind blew away Lake Menzaleh's water exposing its bottom for a distance of 7 miles just West of Port Said.
 The lake was shallow, not more than 4-5 feet deep.
 If an east wind can blow away 4-5 feet of water at Lake Menzaleh it can blow away the shallow water-ford at Ras el Ballah (Israel's crossing of the Reed Sea being at Ras el Ballah?).

 I am not the "first" to propose that a canal in the vicinity of Lakes Timsah and Ballah might be Pi-ha-hiroth, Kenneth A. Kitchen and James K. Hoffmeier have advocated the same too, much earlier than myself.